lqc/thinkcspy/source/modules.rst

             :linenos:

             def myreplace(old, new, s):
-                """ Replace all occurences of old with new in s. """ ...
+                """ Replace all occurrences of old with new in s. """ ...